AsmitaSethiya/All-C-program/README.md

 In this program we decalre pi as a constant(the value which can not be change after initialize once) because pi value is fixed(3.141). and the constant value is declare using "const" keyword.

+3)  discount offfer Program :-
+This is basic program in c language.
+In this program we use if-else conditional statements. in this program we apply 10% discount if the total bill is more than or equal to 500 rs